mwijangc/hopSales/README.md

 ## Requirements

 ##1.
+The homepage is navigated to via the logo and overall is also the 'entrypoint'.

 To satisfy a user session, the default user "DefaultAndy" is logged into the page automatically (will change eventually).
 Using data about defaultAndy in the MySql tables, we display using the the cards.java and recents.java servlet.
 Recent.java implements a 5 star rating system (that visually always starts as 1 star) using the <input type='range'> model.
 The handling of pushing this rating to the backend orders table is via submit.java.
 The increments are in half-steps and are pushed to the database once the user clicks the 'send' button.

 Overall home.java acts as the index.jsp and uses include to "build" the blocks of the page.

 ##2.
+The detailed pages are navigated too by clicking the 'cards' at the top of the home page.

 Home.java, the main page servlet lists the products as clickable-cards using card.java.
 These cards then dynamically call
 ```writer.println("<a href='details?param1="+rs.getString("id")+"'>");```